skydolphine/email-spams-detection/README.md

 # machine-learning-model-for-detecting-email-spams

- A machine learning modelfor detecting banking transaction fraud with over 95% accuracy on average.
+ A machine learning model for detecting banking transaction fraud with over 95% accuracy on average.